50 Affordable Family Vacation Ideas That All Ages Will Love

 Myrtle Beach, South Carolina

-This South Carolina beach town is a water-sports playground for all ages and heaven for golf aficionados—whether they love playing a full 18 holes or prefer a friendly mini-golf competition.
-At most golf courses along the Grand Strand, kids under 16 golf for free with a paying adult, which will help you save a bundle.
+Budget tip: At most golf courses along the Grand Strand, kids under 16 can golf for free with a paying adult, which will help you save a bundle.
 Need more convincing?
-Myrtle Beach consistently ranks as one of the top budget-friendly beach destinations in the country, and if you plan your trip right, you can also enjoy one of the many arts and music festivals it hosts throughout the year.
+Myrtle Beach consistently ranks as one of the top cheap beach destinations in the country, and if you plan your trip right, you can enjoy one of the many free arts and music festivals it hosts throughout the year, making Myrtle Beach a budget family travel goldmine!

-Where should you stay?
-Try Homewood Suites by Hilton at the Grand Mall.
-With five golf courses within a 15-minute drive, beaches just three miles away, and a cornucopia of restaurants and shopping a short walk from the lobby, it is ideally situated for anything you and your family want to do in Myrtle Beach.
-Plus, there’s an outdoor pool for the kiddos!
+Where to stay: There are cheap beach hotels, but the Homewood Suites by Hilton at the Grand Mall is the perfect headquarters for affordable family fun in Myrtle Beach.
+With five golf courses within a 15-minute drive, beaches just three miles away and a cornucopia of restaurants and shopping a short walk from the lobby, it is ideally situated for anything you and your family want to do.
+Plus, there’s an outdoor pool for the kiddos.

 © Marco Bottigelli/Getty Images

+Why you’ll love it: Because it’s New York City!
 It’s time to stop believing that the Big Apple is a big expense.
-Rush tickets for Broadway and off-Broadway shows will get you in the door for a fraction of the face-value cost, and there are plenty of affordable hotels all across the city, including The Moxy in the Easy Village.
-If you have teens in tow, Webster Hall is just across the street (it reopened in early August), and it plays host to some of the best touring bands in the world like Ashe, Waxahatchee, and more.
-Once the home of punks and poets, the East Village neighborhood is arguably the coolest in an already cool city.
+Rush tickets for Broadway and off-Broadway shows will get you in the door for a fraction of the face-value cost, and there are plenty of affordable hotels all across the city, if you know what to look for and where to go.
+If you have teens in tow, a visit to music venues like Irving Plaza or Webster Hall is a must.
+And the bookstores in that part of the city, the impossibly cool East Village, once the home of punks and poets, are world famous (The Strand’s used-book racks on the sidewalk are the stuff of legend).

-What other affordable things you can do with the family you do while you’re there?
-Walking the High Line doesn’t cost a penny, and neither does visiting Central Park or Tompkins, Union Square, Madison, and Bryant parks.
-You’ll find a surprising number of lush and fun green spaces that feature farmers’ markets, free live music, and dog parks.
-In addition to all that, you’ll love exploring these hidden gems even locals don’t know about.
+Budget tip: What other affordable things can you do with the family while in the city?
+Walking the High Line doesn’t cost a penny, and neither does visiting Central Park, Tompkins Square Park, Union Square Park or Bryant Park.
+You’ll find a surprising number of lush and fun green spaces that feature farmers markets, free live music and dog parks.
+Add some time to explore these hidden gems in NYC even locals don’t know about.
+When you get hungry, grab a slice of pizza or take advantage of the many great lunch special deals and happy hour specials on drinks and food.

 Jon Lovette/Getty Images

-You can’t go wrong with a stay near the Avenue of the Arts.
-Try the classy but down-to-earth Cambria Hotel and you’ll be central to everything worth seeing and doing in the City of Brotherly Love.
+Where to stay: You can’t go wrong with a stay near the Avenue of the Arts.
+Try the classy but down-to-earth Cambria Hotel, and you’ll be central to everything worth seeing and doing in the City of Brotherly Love.

 Frank Lee/Getty Images